How To Remove Ripoff Reports on Google

 Note, this strategy is not limited to defamatory postings on the Ripoff Report.
 Google has honored court orders pertaining to content on other websites (such as Complaints Board, Pissed Consumer, and Scam.com) and removed those webpages from its search index.

-While I’ve not had first-hand experience in doing so, it stands to reason that you could probably pursue this same method with Bing or any other search engine that displays court-declared unlawful webpages as search results.
+Although I haven’t had firsthand experience with this, it stands to reason that you could probably pursue the same method with Bing or any other search engine that displays court-declared unlawful webpages as search results.

 Why Do I Need A Court Order?